 We value feedback from our patients and service users and need to seek and understand your views, so that we can work towards meeting your needs and expectations and, ultimately, improve patient experience.

-The Trust receives lots of valuable feedback through our complaints and patient advice & liaison service (PALS) teams every day, and we aim to use that feedback to improve practice wherever possible.
-More detailed information on complaints and PALS is available on the complaints and PALS sections of the website, but you can see examples of changes to practice as a result of complaints and PALS work via the ‘You said we did’ link below.
+The Trust receives lots of valuable feedback through our complaints and patient advice & liaison service (PALS) teams every day, and we aim to use that feedback to improve practice wherever possible (more detailed information on complaints and PALS is available on the complaints and PALS sections of the website).

 - Real-time surveys while people are still in our care so that we can feedback to wards and take action quickly.